New York Friars Club: Financial issues and sale of clubhouse

 In 2021, the Friar's Club trademark lapsed, and was subsequently cancelled.
 In May 2023, it was reported that the club was facing foreclosure on the Martin Erdmann House due to a building flood, the COVID-19 pandemic, and financial irregularities.
 In October 2024, a foreclosure auction was scheduled for the building; the auction was later rescheduled for November.
 The Erdmann House was sold that December for $17.2 million.
+In April 2026, Extell Development Company paid $19 million for the Erdmann House.

 Organization

 Officers of the club, as distinct from the Friars Foundation, are given monastic titles: In 2006, Larry King was the dean, Freddie Roman was the Dean Emeritus.
 Jerry Lewis was the Abbot, named during a roast in New York City.
 Previous abbots have included Alan King, Frank Sinatra, Ed Sullivan and George M. Cohan.

 Friars, Lambs, Players

 In the 1960s, the Friars Club, the Lambs Club, and The Players were often confused.
 The columnist Earl Wilson put it this way in 1964: "Long ago a New Yorker asked the difference between the Lambs, Friars, and Players, since the membership was, at the time, predominantly from Broadway."
 It was left to "a wit believed to have been George S. Kaufman" to draw the distinction: "The Players are gentlemen trying to be actors, the Lambs are actors trying to be gentlemen, and the Friars are neither trying to be both."